zeek/zeekctl/doc/main.rst

     require some tweaking.
 Note that in a cluster setup, all systems must be running exactly the *same* operating system.

-  - A version of *Python* >= 2.6.
+  - A version of *Python* >= 2.6 (on FreeBSD, the package "py27-sqlite3" must
+    also be installed).

   - A *bash* (note in particular, that on FreeBSD, *bash* is not installed by default).

   - In a cluster setup, *rsync* must be installed on every host in the cluster.

-In addition, *sshd* must be installed and running on every host except the manager, and *ssh* must be installed on the manager.
+  - In a cluster setup, *sshd* must be installed and running on every host except the manager, and *ssh* must be installed on the manager.

+  - If *sendmail* is installed (for a cluster setup, it is needed on the manager only), then BroControl can send mail.
+Otherwise, BroControl will not attempt to send mail.

 If you're using a load-balancing method such as PF_RING, then there is additional software to install (for details, see the